Sanrax/flashcart-guides/docs/cart-guides/r4upgrade.md

 !!! warning

     Like the R4SDHC, this cart's SD I/O implementation is wonky since its SDHC I/O code is closely based off of the original R4's I/O, meant for SD class cards rather than SDHC ones.
 This causes the cart to be unstable with SD cards bigger than 4GB.
-(It will work with larger cards, but they may cause issues.
+(It will work with larger cards, but they may cause issues if you use more than 4GB of the SD space.
 Consider yourself warned.)

 ### Setup Guide: